 AR and VR promise much but have not delivered so much.
 Still, there is hope.
-AR and VR can deliver better patient experience while being useful in areas such as therapy to reduce pain and improve sleep.
-One area where these can become part of healthcare technology is to let amputees envision their present and future state.
-Another way these technologies are being put to use is in helping those with post-traumatic stress disorder relax and understand their condition.
+AR and VR can deliver a better patient experience while being useful in therapy to reduce pain and improve sleep.
+These can become part of healthcare technology to let amputees envision their present and future state.
+Another way these technologies are being used is to help those with post-traumatic stress disorder relax and understand their condition.
 More to the point, AR/VR can help visualize data for referral management.
 The technology can display statistics on a patient’s body scan with pointers to problematic areas. iOS developers are working on advanced diagnostics and risk assessment in which AR helps to detect conditions by visualizing information from sensors.
 Doctors can check circulatory systems and organs.
 Medical students will find VR apps quite helpful in understanding surgical procedures.
 Surgeons can rehearse procedures and carry out such procedures speedily with the help of virtual reality-based apps.
-Then there are more mundane apps based on AR/VR that help remote diagnosis and help patients navigate their way around hospitals.
+Then there are more mundane apps based on AR/VR that help remote diagnosis and help patients navigate hospitals.

 IoT and machine learning

-There is still more in store for the healthcare industry and for patients.
+There is still more in store for the healthcare industry and patients.
 CoreML framework integrates into the iOS system to make it possible to bring machine learning to apps.
-Add the cloud integration facet and a whole new world opens up in healthcare IT technologies that will boost speedy remote diagnosis, identification of graver issues such as cancer at an early stage and provide convergence for healthcare services.
-Now add the Internet of Medical Things (IoMT) and one can visualize how easy it becomes for doctors (and patients) to keep track of skin temperature, blood pressure, and sugar levels.
-There are challenges such as cross-compatibility of IoT sensors but then iOS developers thrive on challenges.
+Add the cloud integration facet, and a whole new world opens up in healthcare IT technologies that will boost speedy remote diagnosis, identify graver issues such as cancer at an early stage, and provide convergence for healthcare services.
+Now add the Internet of Medical Things (IoMT), and one can visualize how easy it becomes for doctors (and patients) to keep track of skin temperature, blood pressure, and sugar levels.
+There are challenges such as cross-compatibility of IoT sensors, but then iOS developers thrive on challenges.

 While the above situation involving ML and cloud is likely to gain traction in the coming years, for the present, apps that assist with telemedicine are at the forefront, especially in the US healthcare system.
-Telemedicine based apps will do away with the long wait times for patients and also help distribute loads across doctors in hospitals.
-A patient who finds it inconvenient to travel can keep in regular touch with their physicians through telemedicine apps.
+Telemedicine-based apps will do away with the long wait times for patients and help distribute loads across doctors in hospitals.
+A patient who finds it inconvenient to travel can keep regular touch with their physicians through telemedicine apps.

 Intelligent medical chatbots

 Chatbots are common on websites.
 The primitive ones have a programmed set of responses.
-AI-infused chatbots can converse nearly as humans do and now, we can look forward to medical chatbots that will be able to interact with patients and identify issues.
-The transaction may be accessed by a doctor and further action taken.
-It is no secret that patients have a lot of questions but doctors, hard-pressed for time, can be brusque and discouraging.
-The medical chatbot app saves the day for the patient who can interact and such interaction could provide surprising insights for the physician.
+AI-infused chatbots can converse nearly as humans do, and now, we can look forward to medical chatbots that will be able to interact with patients and identify issues.
+A doctor and further action taken may access the transactionn.
+It is no secret that patients have many questions,, but doctors, hard-pressed for time, can be brusque and discouraging.
+The medical chatbot app saves the day for the patient who can interact, and such interaction could provide surprising insights for the physician.